njfritter/myersBriggsNLPAnalysis/README.md

 It initially started with no functions just to make sure that it worked. however, I have now separated out the parts into different functions, allowing for the user to input what part they'd like to run.

-I will attempt to implement "try/except" functions as well; will update.

-Also, there are some parts that do not work (word cloud, word frequencies) because for whatever reason, the tokenization is happening at the letter level rather than the word level.
-Will investigate and update as well.
+I will implement "try/except" functions since this seems to be best practice, and I will also eventually split up the models into different scripts, with one script being a "helper functions" script.

 ### Sources Cited